 National Scholarship Program (Deutschlandstipendium)

 All students admitted to HHL as well as enrolled HHL students.
 Prerequisite for the scholarship payment is an enrollment at HHL.

 About the Scholarship

 Launched in 2011, the National Scholarship Program supports highly motivated excellent students.
 With this initiative the German federal government aims at establishing a new culture of giving and supporting education by companies, individuals and foundations.
 The initial amount of the scholarship is EUR 300 per month.
 The scholarship is financed by public funds (50 %) and private funds raised by HHL sponsors (50 %).
 This initial amount can be increased by the private sponsor.
-The annual number of scholarships to be awarded will be published by the Director International Relations of HHL.
-In 2022, HHL can support 11 students.
 The National Scholarship Program started at the beginning of the fall semester 2011 and continues on a semester basis.
 The scholarship requires a formal application.

 supporting documents to the additional questions in the form

 Application period is June 1-30 for the fall term (September) and February 1-28 for the spring term (April).
 The duration of a scholarship is 12 months.
 The scholarship is renewable on application.